Replacing Eclipse Modeling Framework Service Data Objects with Eclipselink and the Java Persistence API

 The following diagrams illustrate the new workflow for the BOD service:

-- The BOD service with Eclipselink SDO:
+- The BOD service using the Eclipselink SDO:

 The JDBCMediator has been replaced with the JPADataMediator, and the IBM JDBCMediator has been replaced with JPA entity manager.

-Steps to enable all components to use JPA mediator
+Enabling all components to use JPA mediator

 <Instance